gedrutten/Portfolio/content/3644QCA/Day13.md

     </div>
 </div>

-When we surfaced from the local train, this was our view - the Palace Museum on the left, Tianamen Square on the right.
+When we surfaced from the local train, this was our view - the Palace Museum on the left, Tiananmen Square on the right.
 Lots of crowds in between.
 We chose to go to the Palace Museum first.

 {{< figure src="/img/3644QCA/day13/IMG_5134.jpg" link="/img/3644QCA/day13/IMG_5134.jpg" width="100%" >}}
 {{< figure src="/img/3644QCA/day13/IMG_5137.jpg" link="/img/3644QCA/day13/IMG_5137.jpg" width="100%" >}}